How Do I Establish A Consistent Daily Routine For My Puppy?

 8.1.
 Daily Brushing and Coat Maintenance

 Depending on your puppy's coat length and type, daily brushing may be necessary to prevent mats, tangles, and excessive shedding.
-Establish a brushing routine that includes gentle handling, positive reinforcement, and rewards to turn grooming into a positive experience for your puppy.
+Establish a brushing routine that includes gentle , positive reinforcement, and rewards to turn grooming into a positive experience for your puppy.

 8.2.
 Weekly Nail Trimming and Ear Cleaning